-MLT will acquire approximately 1000 acres of conservation easements and develop habitat management plans for eased acres.
+TPL will protect approximately 700 acres through fee-title acquisition.
+TPL will convey lands to the DNR, except when LGU ownership is appropriate, for permanent ownership, management, and stewardship eased acres.
 Projects within targeted priority areas will be identified through a competitive RFP process and subsequently ranked based on ecological value and cost, prioritizing the best projects and securing them at the lowest cost to the state.
 MLT will negotiate and close all conservation easements.